Types of Domestic Violence Abuse

 Domestic violence is damaging, sometimes life-threatening, and should be taken seriously by all parties involved.
 In some cases, the abuse may have been an act of self-defense, unintentional, or in defense of someone else.
 Contact Zentz & Zentz today

 for assistance if you face a domestic violence charge or are otherwise involved in a domestic dispute.
-Our legal team is experienced, knowledgeable, and committed to ensuring all clients are defended adequately before and after trial.
+Our San Diego Domestic Violence Lawyers are experienced, knowledgeable, and committed to ensuring all clients are defended adequately before and after trial.
 Call us today to schedule a consultation with one of our experienced lawyers if you have been accused of domestic violence against an intimate partner, elder, or child in San Diego.